 *A Note about Scattered Seeds*

-No, it definitely isn’t.
+Polyculture definitely isn’t for everyone.
 I personally enjoy the slightly chaotic and lack of uniform feel to polyculture beds and I have fun filling in crops where there is empty space but many gardeners still prefer neat tidy rows.

 If you’re a beginner it might be hard to tell the weeds from food (although there are many weeds you can eat!).